nsrau/azure-docs.it-it/articles/sql-data-warehouse/sql-data-warehouse-load-from-azure-blob-storage-with-polybase.md

 <properties
-   pageTitle="Caricare dati dall’archiviazione BLOB di Azure in SQL Data Warehouse (PolyBase) | Microsoft Azure" description="Informazioni su come utilizzare PolyBase per caricare i dati dall'archivio BLOB di Azure in SQL Data Warehouse.
-Caricare alcune tabelle dai dati pubblici nello schema del Data Warehouse di Contoso Retail." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"
+   pageTitle="Load data from Azure blob storage into SQL Data Warehouse (PolyBase) | Microsoft Azure" description="Learn how to use PolyBase to load data from Azure blob storage into SQL Data Warehouse.
+Load a few tables from public data into the Contoso Retail Data Warehouse schema." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"